fingers10/JqueryDataTablesServerSide/README.md

 >**Note: This tutorial contains example for both AJAX GET and AJAX POST Server Side Configuration.**

+>**Warning: I recommend using AJAX GET only if your DataTable has very less number of columns.
+As Jquery DataTables AJAX requests produces too large query string which will be rejected by server.**

 # Wait - Why JqueryDataTablesServerSide ?
 Well... there are lots of different approaches how to get a Jquery DataTables with Asp.Net Core app running.
 I thought it would be nice for .NET devs to use the ASP.NET Core backend and just decorate the model properties with a pretty simple attributes called `[Searchable]` and `[Sortable]`. `[DisplayName(“”)]` as the name suggests, can be used to change the column name in excel export or display name in the table HTML.
 I just combine ASP.NET Core & Jquery DataTables for easy server side processing.